Re-enrolment frequently asked questions

 Module information can be found in Canvas.

-You can collect your student card from the small hall during welcome week, please bring your old student card with you.
+If you have transferred from a foundation that is not integrated with your new undergraduate programme you can collect a new student card from the Great Hall during Welcome Week, please bring your old student card with you.

 We do not issue new cards to returning students.
-If you would like to change your student card you should contact the MyBradford team on 01274 236981 or at MyBradford@bradford.ac.uk
+If you would like to change your student card you should contact the MyBradford Desk in the Richmond building, you can also call the team on (+44) 01274 236981 or email MyBradford@bradford.ac.uk.

 Please note there is a charge for this service.

 If you are using your Postgraduate (master’s or doctoral) loan from Student Finance / SAAS to pay your fees, please chose the ‘Pay using Student Finance / Student Awards Agency Scotland funding’ option.
-Once you have fully completed your online re-enrolment and Welcome & ID check, you can choose for your fee payments to be collected in three equal instalments by Direct Debit by using the My Finance option in e:Vision and submitting your bank details and choosing the Postgraduate Loan Payment Plan option
+Once you have fully completed your re-enrolment you can choose for your fee payments to be collected in three equal instalments by Direct Debit by using the My Finance option in e:Vision and submitting your bank details and choosing the Postgraduate Loan Payment Plan option .

 If you are using your Undergraduate Maintenance Loan to pay your fees, please submit your approved funding evidence using the ‘Pay using Student Finance / Student Awards Agency Scotland funding’ and contact creditcontrol@bradford.ac.uk with your UB number to discuss your payment options.